Arthur Brown (The Crazy World of Arthur Brown)

 year Theaker had quit, replaced by Jeff Crane.
 Next Brown was hit

-by the 'Fire' copyright lawsuit; subsequently losing most of the royalties associated with
+by a "Fire" copyright lawsuit; subsequently losing most of the royalties associated with

 the song.
 Adding to the group's problems, while at a party the